WIN will provide standing poster boards (8 feet wide x 4 feet high) for the poster display. Tables will not be available. Push pins will be available.

 Each poster will be on display for a half day in the morning or afternoon, and the posters will be grouped into themes for each half day.
+R&IE posters will be organized by institution.
 Conference participants may view the posters at their discretion.
 Refreshment breaks will be offered in the poster area, and presenters should stand by their posters during those times.
 The times of the refreshment breaks will be printed in the conference program.

 - Prepare posters so they are readable from a distance.
 All lettering should be at least 3/8 inches high.